-Indicates speed and accumulated mileage (odometer).
+Indicates speed and accumulated mileage (odometer) and trip meter.
 This is a solid-state electronic monitor.

-TACHOMETER/HOUR METER
+TACHOMETER/HOURMETER

 Indicates actual engine RPM (Revolutions Per Minute) when scale (0-40) reading is multiplied by 100.
-Idle RPM should be 600 and full load (uphill) 2100 RPM.
-May go to 2425 RPM under no-load conditions (downhill).
-HOURMETER shows number of hours engine had been in operation.
+Idle RPM should be 600 and full load (uphill) 2500 RPM.
+May go to 2800 RPM under no-load conditions (downhill).